OVERTURE

 PROGRAM NOTE

-Commissioned by the University of Hawaiʻi Symphony Orchestra for their 2020 Europe Tour, this overture uses themes from the Songbook of Queen Liliʻuokalani.
-The three themes are taken from the songs Ka ʻŌiwi Nani, Ahe Lau Makani and ending with He Mele Lāhui Hawaiʻi.
+This concert overture features themes from The Songbook of Queen Liliʻuokalani.
+The three themes are taken from the mele, Ka ʻŌiwi Nani, Ahe Lau Makani and ending with He Mele Lāhui Hawaiʻi.
+The overture begins with an introduction that combines motives and fragments from all three songs and Aloha ʻOe.